 In working with middle market CEOs and their employees and they often wonder about their employee productivity and professional development.
 I often find that they are overlooking one of the biggest components of productivity, are your employees engaged or are they motivated?
 The team members may be motivated by a bonus and they will be productive, but if a team member is also engaged with their work - and its purpose - they are almost a third more productive.
 Let's talk about employee motivation and engagement, as they aren't the same thing.

 Engagement is an active agreement to do something for someone.
 Motivation is the will to do something.
 Both are critical to creating high performance teams, but employee motivation and engagement are two different things and both are critical in building a great team.
+Teams that are highly engaged are actively looking for ways to increase their productivity and help the team hit it goals.
+What are the drivers of engagement at your workplace?
+Some of the most common ones are purpose, role clarity, meaning, shared values, trust, fairness and relationship with your manager.

 How do you know if you have a highly motivated, engaged workforce?
 We all know that on some days it is hard to find motivation at work and your level of engagement can vary from day to day, but in general you'll notice the difference between engaged employees and motivated workers.
 Check out the examples below to see the difference between intrinsic motivation at work and employee engagement.
 You'll find that there is a strong relationship between motivation and employee engagement.
+Individual employees want to go to a workplace where they are engaged!
+Nobody wants to stay at a job, or go to a new one, where nobody is engaged in their work.

 Employee Motivation and Engagement Examples: